MuganziJames/mobile_team_App_techCrush/README.md

   [![License](https://img.shields.io/badge/License-Private-red.svg)]()
 </div>

-## 📱 About AfriStyle
+## 📱 About MyStyleMag

-AfriStyle is a comprehensive mobile application that celebrates African fashion, culture, and style.
+MyStyleMag is a comprehensive mobile application that celebrates African fashion, culture, and style.
 The app provides users with an immersive experience to explore authentic African fashion trends, read inspiring blog content, and discover the rich cultural heritage behind African style.

 ### 🌟 Key Features